LuisXalcedo/our-great-book/chapter-1.md

 Tell her you just want to talk.
 It has nothing to do with mating.
 We're also Santa Claus!
 Say it in Russian!
 That's a popular name today.
 Little "e", big "B"?
 And when we woke up, we had these bodies.

 I found what I need.
 And it's not friends, it's things.
 You've killed me!
 Oh, you've killed me!
 Maybe I love you so much I love you no matter who you are pretending to be.
 I love you, buddy!
-Leela, Bender, we're going grave robbing.
+Leela, Bender, we're going grave robbing....

 And until then, I can never die?
 Well, thanks to the Internet, I'm now bored with sex.
 Is there a place on the web that panders to my lust for violence?
 I barely knew Philip, but as a clergyman I have no problem telling his most intimate friends all about him.